web3ideation/multisig-wallet-w3i-hh/README.md

 Next steps:

+ have two different numconfirmationrequired for normal transactions and adding/deleting users (does that make sense?) - leichte entscheidungen 50+1 und schwere 2/3 mehrheit
+    -> two nums implemented.
+    -> have them automatically and alwyas at 50+1 and 2/3

  add a function to change the numConfirmationsRequired if ALL multisig owners confirm. make sure tho that it cant be higher than how many multisigowners exist at the given time.
  Also doublecheck that if a multisigowner gets deleted that the numconfirmation gets reduced in case otherwise there would be more confirmations required than multisigowners exist.

  add a function where the multisigOwner who submitted a transaction is able to cancel/delete it anytime before it has been executed. - i dont think thats necessary, since one can just revoke their confirmation.